dflynn-vgw/kotlin-scratch/README.md

-# Kotlin Scratch (with SpringBoot)
+# Kotlin Scratch (with SpringBoot Multi-Module)

-A Kotlin playground repository for exploring various algorithms, data structures, and programming challenges.
-The main branch contains the core tech stack, while feature branches contain specific implementations and experiments.
+A Kotlin / Spring Boot Multi-Module project for exploring various applications and challenges that showcase the power of Kotlin / Spring Boot with a reference multi-module setup.

 ## Branch Structure

-- **SPRINGB**: Spring Boot baseline — branch off this for Kotlin/SpringBoot APIs and background services.
+- **SPRINGB-MULTI**: Spring Boot baseline — branch off this for Kotlin/SpringBoot APIs and background services.
 - **main**: Core tech stack and baseline project structure
 - **Feature branches**: Specific implementations and challenges (see [Project Branches](#-project-branches) below)